 Every summer, the Museum of Science holds a special event known as Summer Thursdays.

-The series will focus on the story of Medusa, with several performances, film screenings, collaborations, and other fun activities.
+The series has several performances, film screenings, collaborations, and other fun activities.

 NOTE: General admission tickets to the Museum of Science are included with at least one Boston tourist pass.